Fantastic job from Antony Perrett once again in producing this year’s Newsletter.

 How to book your place at the dinner

-Step 1: Please can we ask that payment is made by FRIDAY 9TH FEBRUARY, via bank transfer, to the following Old Atrinchamians Association account using your name as a reference.
+Step 1: Please can we ask that payment is made via bank transfer, to the following Old Atrinchamians Association account using your name as a reference.

 Sort code: 51 61 11

 If you’d like to pay by cheque, please make it out to ‘Old Alts Association’ and post to Stephen Perrett at 65 Langham Road, Bowdon, Altrincham.
 WA14 3NT

 Step 2: email Stephen Perrett at email@example.com to confirm a) how many tickets you have purchased and the names of anyone you have purchased a ticket on behalf of.

 Also, b) what your and your guests dinner preferences are for all courses.

 Tickets are strictly limited so please book your places as soon as possible to make sure you don’t miss out on this very special event.